Santa Barbara Public Intoxication Lawyer

 - Personalized legal service

 - Available for appointments on evenings & weekends

-Contact us today to learn more about your case!
-We offer free case evaluations.
+Contact our criminal attorneys today to learn more about your case!
+We offer free

 You could simply be placed in protective custody for being drunk in public

 and avoid criminal prosecution unless you were under the influence of

 any drug or a combination of alcohol and drugs.
 If the arresting officer